aliHalani/class-connect/README.md

 The front-end is built with React, which retrieves data from an API served by Flask.
 Application data is stored in a MySQL database.

+## Demo

+View the full demo here: https://vimeo.com/414123886

+## How to Run

-To run the platform, simply clone the repo, navigate into the directory, and run `docker-compose up`.
+To run the platform, simply clone the repo, navigate into the directory, and run `docker-compose up` (of course, you must have docker installed!).

+## Notes

-Flask API developed by @murizvi (https://github.com/murizvi)
+Flask API developed by @murizvi (https://github.com/murizvi).

-Database scripts written by @zaheenchoudhry (https://github.com/zaheenchoudhry)
+Database scripts written by @zaheenchoudhry (https://github.com/zaheenchoudhry).

+Developed and tested on Windows.